CFEL-CMI/Active-Learning-of-PES/README.md

 The other 2 AL strategies can be used the same way.
 In this example, evaluating the performance of SQBF is performed by training a model on the so-far-labeled data for each AL algorithm and computing its accuracy on a test dataset.
 As models we used the trees' ensemble (RFR) as well as a neural network (NN).
+Running the script prints the accuracy of the RFR and NN models as a function of the AL iteration.
 ALPES/nnutils.py provide the necessary tools to build and train the neural network.